vyspiansky/react-demo-app/README.md

 ## TODO

+* Slide Menu with animation using CSS 3
 * Add Google Analytics code.
 * Spinner for AJAX requests
 * Split the code into small chunks to load them on demand)